Live From EuropeSaturday, July 4

 Nunta-surpriză, noul trend din Italia.
 De ce renunță cuplurile la ceremoniile tradiţionale În Italia, tot mai multe tinere cupluri renunţă la tradiţii, astfel că, dacă accepţi o invitație la o aniversare, un prânz în familie sau un grătar între prieteni, s-ar putea să te trezeşti, de fapt, la o nuntă.

-adevarul · about 3 hours ago
+adevarul · 20 days ago

 Live From Europe